Archiargiolestes pusillissimus

 commonly known as a tiny flatwing.

 It is endemic to south-western Australia, where it inhabits streams, bogs and swamps.

 Archiargiolestes pusillissimus is a small damselfly, black metallic in colour with pale markings.
 It rests with its wings outspread.

+Etymology

+The genus name Archiargiolestes is derived from the Greek ἀρχή (archē, "beginning") combined with Argiolestes, an existing genus of damselflies.
+In his original description, Kennedy characterised the genus as one of the more primitive members of the Megapodagrioninae.

+The species name pusillissimus is a Latin word meaning "the smallest".
+With its very short abdomen, Kennedy considered it the smallest species of the subfamily yet found.